andrewmzhang/EuTrip/README.md

 2015 Europe Trip Events List.
-Will be updated for future MSJ Tripss
+Will be updated for future MSJ Trips